Updated: Jul 31

 Method of making Keema Aloo Curry

 Wash the mutton mince, marinate it with a little salt and turmeric powder and keep aside.

 Heat ghee in a thick bottom pan / kadhai and add onions, fry the onions on medium low heat.
 Once the onions turn pink, add the minced ginger, garlic and chillies along with the whole spices and cook till the onions turn a nice golden brown.

 Add turmeric powder and then the keema in a few seconds, once the turmeric powder is cooked.
-Cook the keema on medium low heat and ‘bhuno’ for a few minutes till the keema turns light brown.
+Cook the keema on medium low heat and ‘bhuno’ for a few minutes till the keema turns light brown and the ghee and mutton fat starts to separate from the keema.
 Add yoghurt and continue to cook for a few minutes till the yoghurt is well incorporated and the keema starts to look grainy again.

 Add tomatoes and cook till the tomatoes are well incorporated in the masala and the keema starts turning a few shades darker – which means it is well ‘bhuno-ed’.

 Add fresh green peas and chopped boiled potatoes, if using.
 Add one cup of water along with Kashmiri red chilli powder, 1 tsp garam masala and salt.
 Mix well, cover and cook for a few minutes till the keema and green peas are well cooked and the water almost dries up – about 10 minutes.

 Add the remaining 1 tsp of garam masala.
 Mix well, taste and adjust flavours.